Edmonton App Finds Success Bringing Local Communities Together

 [Edmonton, Alberta, Sept 2, 2019] CommuniBee, an app designed in Edmonton by ARC Business Solutions, is helping communities locally and around the world communicate with their residents, showcase amenities and local businesses, coordinate events, and build a better sense of community.

-Community Leagues in Edmonton that have adopted CommuniBee include: Glastonbury, Allendale, Rosenthal, Carlisle, , Summerside, Willowby, Pleasantview, North Glenora, Cameron Heights, Ellerslie, Greater Windermere and over 30 more.
-In addition to these, the app is finding interest from international property management companies, theatre companies, volunteer organizations, arts organizations, home-owner associations (HOAs).
-Edmonton city councillors such as Andrew Knack and Sarah Hamilton have expressed their support for the app taking flight across Edmonton communities.
+Community Leagues in Edmonton that have adopted CommuniBee include: Glastonbury, Rosenthal, Carlisle, Summerside, Willowby, Pleasantview, North Glenora, Cameron Heights, Ellerslie, Greater Windermere, and over 60 more.
+In addition to these, the app is finding interest from international property management companies, theatre companies, volunteer organizations, arts organizations, and homeowner associations (HOAs).
+Edmonton city councillors, such as Andrew Knack and Sarah Hamilton, have expressed their support for the app taking flight across Edmonton communities.

 Key features of the App Include: